 3. Once the first differing month is found, you can narrow the month's view to a daily view on the Reconciliation View search page.
 For example, if the oldest differing month is June, search the Reconciliation View daily from 1.6.-1.6.
 After this, buttons << previous day and next day >> appear at the top of the Reconciliation View, allowing you to search day by day for the first differing date.
 The daily reconciliation difference is visible in the column for that day on the Difference row.

 4. The Reconciliation View can provide hints about possible causes of the difference.
-Additionally, you can drill down from the blue links directly to the account-specific entries in the accounting for the selected review period or, for example, to the ledger invoice report.
+Additionally, you can drill down from the blue links directly to the account-specific entries in the bookkeeping for the selected review period or, for example, to the ledger invoice report.

 5. It is recommended to correct reconciliation differences for the specific period and events causing the difference.
 If the event to be corrected belongs to a closed fiscal year or a VAT-locked period, these must be open before correction.